 The Regional Teams advised and reviewed the work of the PIs to ensure that CRAM addressed regional differences in wetland form, structure, and ecological service.
-The members of each Regional Team are listed in the acknowledgments at the front of this document.
-Members of the Regional Teams have assisted in the verification and validation of CRAM, and have provided feedback through the PIs to the Core Team about the utility of CRAM in the context of regional wetland regulation and management.
+Members of the Regional Teams assisted in the verification and validation of CRAM, and provided feedback through the PIs to the Core Team about the utility of CRAM in the context of regional wetland regulation and management.
 Each Regional Team consisted of the PIs, local and regional wetland experts having experience with assessment methodologies, Core Team members who work within the region, and technical representatives from potential user groups.